Personal Documents 10 min read

-Step-by-step guide to marriage certificate translation for Dubai spouse visa.
-GDRFA requirements, attestation process, common rejection reasons, and how to avoid delays.
+Marriage certificate translation for UAE spouse visa.
+GDRFA requirements, attestation steps, and how to avoid rejection.
+Civil and religious certificates.

 Sponsoring your spouse for a UAE residence visa requires more than just paperwork.
-Your marriage certificate—translated correctly—is the foundation of the entire application.
-Here's everything you need to know about getting it right the first time.
+Your marriage certificate — translated correctly — is the foundation of the entire application.
+For UAE-issued certificates, check our fixed pricing for marriage certificate translation.
+Here’s everything you need to know about getting it right the first time.

 Why GDRFA Rejects Marriage Certificate Translations